- Find a Trail

 This Susquehanna Warrior Trail is nestled in the beautiful Susquehanna River Valley, lush with green meadows and surrounding mountain peaks.
 Eventually the trail will cover 18.5 miles, but now it totals about 10 miles in loosely connected sections.
-Most of the trail currently runs from north of Berwick to north of Hunlock between US Route 11 and the Susquehanna River on the corridor of the old Delaware, Lehigh and Western railroad beds.
+Most of the trail currently runs from north of Berwick to Nanticoke between US Route 11 and the Susquehanna River on the corridor of the old Delaware, Lehigh and Western railroad beds.

 Start at the southern endpoint north of Berwick at the Pennsylvania Power and Light (PPL) River-lands Park.
 A nice destination unto itself, the park has picnic tables, playgrounds, a small lake for fishing and a crushed stone loop path to enjoy.